dagger/dagger/README.md

       - Add similar entries for each of the packages you want to be able to call from your actions.
 They all follow the same format right now
       - The only package you don't need to declare a dependency on is `core`, it's inherently always a dep
 1. Implement your action by editing `index.ts`
-   - Replace each of the existing `build`, `test` and `deploy` fields under `resolver.Query` with one implementation for each action.
+   - Replace each of the existing `Script` field under `const resolver` with an implementation for your action (or add multiple fields if implementing multiple actions).
    - The `args` parameter is an object with a field for each of the input args to your action (as defined in `schema.graphql`
-   - The `FS` type will be of type `string` (as that's the representation of the `FS` scalar type in our graphql schema at the moment)
+   - You should use `FSID` when accepting a filesystem as an input

 ### Creating a new Go package

-TODO: automate and simplify the below

 Say we are creating a new Go package called `foo` that will have a single action `bar`.

 1. Setup the package configuration
-   1. Copy the existing `alpine` package to a new directory for the new package:
+   1. Starting from the root of the cloak repo, make a new directory for your action:
-      - `cp -r examples/alpine examples/foo`
+      - `mkdir -p examples/foo`
    1. `cd examples/foo`
-   1. `rm -rf alpine.go gen`
+   1. Setup the Dockerfile that will build your action
+      - `cp ../alpine/Dockerfile .`
-   1. Open `Dockerfile` and change occurences of `examples/alpine` to `examples/foo`
+      - Open `Dockerfile` and change occurences of `examples/alpine` to `examples/foo`
-   1. Open `gqlgen.yml` and replace every occurence of `alpine` with `foo`
-      - This configures the code generation tool we use to create implementation stubs
+      - TODO: this is boilerplate that will go away soon
    1. Open `schema.graphql`, replace the existing `build` field under `Query` with one field per action you want to implement
       - This is where the schema for the actions in your package is configured.
 Feel free to add more complex output/input types as needed
       - If you want `foo` to just have a single action `bar`, you just need a field for `bar` (with appropriate input and output types).